Risk Warning: Your Capital is at Risk.

-Unlike Bitcoin, Litecoin and many other cryptocurrencies, Dogecoin is an inflationary currency.
-It may seem counterintuitive to call inflation a good thing as it makes individual DOGE worth less than if there was scarcity.
+Unlike Bitcoin, Litecoin, and many other cryptocurrencies, Dogecoin is an inflationary currency.
+It may seem counterintuitive to call inflation a good thing since it devalues individual Dogecoins more than scarcity would.

-However, it is a feature that may ensure Dogecoin’s survival.
-Here’s why.
+However, its inflationary nature is a feature that may ensure Dogecoin’s survival.

 - They raise money for charities.